The Amity Affliction: Formation and early releases (2003–2008)

-The Amity Affliction formed in Gympie, a South-East Queensland town in Australia by friends Ahren Stringer, Joseph Lilwall and Troy Brady in their final year of high school.
+The Amity Affliction formed in Gympie, a South-East Queensland town in Australia, by friends Ahren Stringer, Joseph Lilwall and Troy Brady in their final year of high school.
+While it is known that Stringer was originally the band's frontman and Brady was the band's original guitarist, Lilwall's role in the early days of the band is unknown.
+His participation did not last long, however, as the earliest recorded material of the band was done so without him.
 The band was named for a close friend of the band, who died in a car accident at the age of 17.
-'Amity' referred to the friendship and 'Affliction' was to indicate the struggle which dealing with the death caused the band members.

-Whilst still at High School, the band spent many times playing at school concerts and lunch breaks.
+'Amity' referred to the friendship, and 'Affliction' was to indicate the struggle which dealing with the death caused the band members.
+Whilst still at high school, the band spent many times playing at school concerts and lunch breaks.

 In 2004, The Amity Affliction released a three track self-titled demo produced by Scott Mullane at Aisle 6 Recording.
-At the time there were four members with former members Garth Buchanan on bass and Lachlan Faulkner on drums.
+At the time of recording, Stringer and Brady were joined by Garth Buchanan on bass and Lachlan Faulkner on drums.
 In late 2004, vocalist Joel Birch joined the band.
-Following, mid-2005, The Amity Affliction released their debut self-titled EP.
-After the release of the EP they toured the East Coast on their 2005 East Coast Tour.
+In mid-2005, The Amity Affliction released their debut self-titled EP.
+After the release of the EP, they toured the east coast of Australia.
+Later that year, Faulker quit to join the band Saint Lucia; he was replaced by Troels Thomasson.

-In 2007, there was a line up change when Lachlan Faulkner quit and Garth Buchanan left to join Behind Crimson Eyes.
-Lachlan Faulkner later joined Saint Lucia.
-They then hired drummer, Troels Thomasson, Chris Burt on guitar (originally on bass), Ahren Stringer now on bass and the addition of a keyboardist, Trad Nathan.
+A second line-up change followed some 18 months later when a keyboardist, Trad Nathan, expanded the band to a six-piece.
+Buchanan left shortly thereafter to join Behind Crimson Eyes.
+He was replaced by new bassist Chris Burt, although he lasted only a few months in the role before he swapped instruments with guitarist Stringer.
 The Amity Affliction released a new five track EP entitled High Hopes which was named for the house in which The Amityville Horror took place.
 The first pressing came in a CD/DVD package.
 The DVD featured the band discussing the recording of the EP, it also featured the band on the road and performing.